Bounded monochromatic components for random graphs: Constant-width concentration:

-\paragraph{Bounding $\Delta_1$.} Our bound on $\Delta_1$ follows the same line as for $\Delta_1$ in the proof of Theorem~\ref{thm:chi,medium}, and only differs at the very end when replacing $\ell_1$ by its value.
-We refer the reader to the arguments on page \pageref{p:delta1_begin} for more details.
+Our bound on $\Delta_1$ follows the same argument as for $\Delta_1$ in the proof of Theorem~\ref{thm:chi,medium}, and only differs at the very end when replacing $\ell_1$ by its value.
+We refer the reader to the arguments on page~\pageref{p:delta1_begin} for more details.
 The convex sequence $(s_\ell)$ defined there in~\eqref{eq:def_sell} is such that $s_2 = 2bk^4/n^2$, and

 Therefore, by convexity (proved on page~\pageref{p:delta1_begin}),

 \paragraph{Bounding $\Delta_2$.} Note that

 where $\deg_S(v)$ denotes the number of neighbours of $v$ in $S$.
 It therefore follows that